Financial-Times/ip-ads-reporting-cleanup/README.md

             Type: Task
             Resource: "arn:aws:lambda:#{AWS::Region}:#{AWS::AccountId}:function:${self:service}"
             Next: CheckResults
-Once the first batch of 200 is done getDQT ends the first iteration by return {} this is passed to CheckResults.
+Once the first batch of 200 is done getDQT ends the first iteration by return {{ processedRows: value, importedRows: value, errors: 'not used currently', finished: boolean } this is passed to CheckResults.

 CheckResults:
             Type: Choice